by Eric B. Hare

 exactly what I

-am going to do?
+am going to do, keep to the

-right!” for that
+right, for that

 is where I want